• Skip to main content

 You can also make the chicken ahead of time, prepare the dish, store in the refrigerator, and then bake it for 15 minutes before you're ready to eat it.
 And it reheats well too!

-To save time, avoid the frying step, and make this dish egg free: Coat each piece of chicken with almond flour, place it on parchment paper on a baking sheet and bake for 15 minutes at 375°F. Then layer on the tomato sauce and sprinkle with cheese and bake for another 10 minutes or so.
+To save time, avoid the frying step, and make this dish egg free: Coat each piece of chicken with almond flour, salt, and spices, and place it on parchment paper on a baking sheet and bake for 15 minutes at 375°F. Then layer on the tomato sauce and sprinkle with cheese and bake for another 10 minutes or so.

 Servings: 4 servings